tarynpratt/tarynpivots.com/content/post/2021/testing-backups-offload-dbcc-checkdb.md

 Now, you might be wondering why I'd run `CHECKDB` on the backup after I restore it and asking yourself "aren't you supposed to run `CHECKDB` on the SQL Server you take a backup on?"

-Yes, technically many people suggest you do that, but we don't,  because while we take full backups on the primary replica in our <a href="https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/always-on-availability-groups-sql-server?view=sql-server-ver15" target="_blank">Always On Availability Groups</a>, we don't have maintenance windows, and running `CHECKDB` on a very busy production SQL Server like we have for Stack Overflow can cause issues (ask me how I know).
+Yes, technically many people suggest you do that, but we don't,  because while we take full backups on the primary replica in our [Always On Availability Groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/always-on-availability-groups-sql-server?view=sql-server-ver15), we don't have maintenance windows, and running `CHECKDB` on a very busy production SQL Server like we have for Stack Overflow can cause issues (ask me how I know).
 We can't easily run a full `CHECKDB` in production, so since I was going to be restoring the backups to make sure they worked, I might as well run `CHECKDB `on it to verify everything.

 ## Automating the Testing